uikit/uikit-site/docs/pages/grid.md

 ## Gutter modifiers

 The Grid component comes with a default gutter, that is decreased automatically from a certain breakpoint, usually on a smaller desktop viewport width.
-To a apply a different gutter or breakpoint, add one of the following classes.
+To apply a different gutter, add one of the following classes.

 | Class         | Description                                                   |
 |---------------|---------------------------------------------------------------|